 When holding organised activities on, or in, navigable waters, an Aquatic Licence may be required.
 These activities may include a race, competition (whether or not vessels or equipment are involved) or any other activity that's conducted, organised or promoted in these waters and may impact on the normal use of the general public.
-If you do require a Licence, we will require a copy with your Application to Licence to Stage Events.
+If you do require a Licence, we will require a copy with your Event Licence Application.

-If you are unsure whether your proposed activity requires an aquatic licence, visit RMS website -Aquatic Licences for further information.
+If you're unsure whether your proposed activity requires an aquatic licence, visit Service NSW for further information.